Skip to main content

 Japanese Pitch Accent Superhero

 Learning Japanese pitch accent is like learning to ride a bike.
-At first, you're hyperaware of every movement, consciously thinking about balance, pedaling, and steering.
-It feels awkward and overwhelming.
+At first, you're hyperaware of every movement.
 But with practice, it becomes automatic.
-You stop thinking about it and just ride.

 So start today.
-Pick five words from this article.
-Look up their pitch patterns.
+Pick five words.
 Practice them.
-Use them in conversation.
-That's five more words you'll say more naturally tomorrow than you did today.
+That's five more words you'll say naturally tomorrow.

 Now stop reading about pitch accent and go practice.
 Your Japanese is waiting.